frinklx/discometrics/README.md

 ## Tips

 - Use a GitHub token to avoid API rate limits
+- Save your token using the config command for convenience
 - The comparison feature helps you benchmark against other developers
 - Language distribution shows your tech stack diversity
 - Activity graphs help track your GitHub engagement